ASSESSMENT AND REPORTING

 Throughout the year, student progress is reported to parents through the sharing of work samples.
 This can include books, portfolios and other pieces of work sent home at least once per term and/or invitations to parents to view work on display in the classroom/school or to attend performances and exhibitions

 In the PYP students and teachers compile a Student Portfolio.
 For each unit covered, the following samples are included:

 - A title page outlining the unit including title of unit, central idea, inquiry into and teacher questions

 - A selection of 2 or 3 work samples (formative assessments)

 - A final assessment linked to the Central Idea (summative assessment).

 Other pieces of work not outlined above must not be included in the student portfolio but may be provided to parents through other means.

-In Year 6 and 7, as a celebration of the learning through the PYP, students present their work in an Exhibition to which parents and the wider community are invited.
+In Year 6, as a celebration of the learning through the PYP, students present their work in an Exhibition to which parents and the wider community are invited.